alexandreelise/routefinder/README.md

 4. Extract Api urls, methods, models from code analysed without running it

 SIDE NOTE:
 RouteFinder should extract Web Services routes without the need to install Joomla.
+But if you want to run the SmokeTests.
+For those tests to work, you will need to rename api-config.dist.ini to api-config.ini and provide your download Joomla Api Token after using RouteFinder.

+REMEMBER NOT TO LEAK YOUR API TOKENS IN YOUR REPO.
+You can use security related tools for that purpose.
+E.g.
+GitGuardian, Snyk, etc...

-But if you want to run the SmokeTests with Joomla Framework Http package and phpunit 10, you will need to install the Joomla this script just downloaded by pointing your local webroot on your local web server to the folder called ``` extracted ```
+with Joomla Framework Http package and phpunit 10, you will need to install the Joomla this script just downloaded by pointing your local webroot on your local web server to the folder called ``` extracted ```